adambrents/gpms-scheduler/music-school-scheduler/README.md

 # Project C868 Adam_Brents
-- This project is an app to schedule and maintain lessons between teachers and students
+- This project is an app to schedule and maintain lessons between teachers and studentDTOS
 - 3rd report from A.3.f of requirements is a Customer Schedule by Division option in reports dropdown

 ## Authors